MichaelRFox/fxToolTip.js/README.md

     };
 ```

-You can find a demo of integrating fxToolTip.js with D3.js at my [D3.js demo bl.ock](http://bl.ocks.org/MichaelRfox/59cdc1c3478fb0362448cf87fdab30d0/).
+You can find a demo of integrating fxToolTip.js with D3.js at https://michaelrfox.github.io/fxTooltipDemos/d3/.

 [:house: top](#top)